bmalakhov/mbtiles2gmt/README.md

 set dirtiles=c:\sasplanet\cache_gmt\slazav_hr

-5. Save convert.cmd and run it.
+5. Save convert_args_edit.cmd and run it.

 How to add this map to SASPlanet as a layer: